Sony A99 versus Sony A7R

 - More modern: Was introduced somewhat (1 year and 1 month) more recently.

-If the number of relative strengths (bullet points above) is taken as a guide, the A7R emerges as the winner of the match-up (10 : 7 points).
+If the count of individual advantages (bullet points above) is taken as a guide, the A7R emerges as the winner of the match-up (9 : 7 points).
 However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points.

-In any case, while the specs-based evaluation of cameras is instructive in revealing their potential as photographic tools, it remains partial and cannot reveal, for example, the handling experience and imaging performance when actually working with the A99 or the A7R.
-User reviews that are available, for instance, at amazon can sometimes shed light on these issues, but such feedback is all too often partial, inconsistent, and inaccurate.
-This is why hands-on reviews by experts are important.
-The adjacent table relays the overall verdicts of several of the most popular camera review sites.
+In any case, while the comparison of technical specifications can provide a useful overview of the capabilities of different cameras, it remains incomplete and does no justice, for example, to the way the A99 or the A7R handle or perform in practice.
+User reviews, such as those found at amazon, can sometimes inform about these issues, but such feedback is often incomplete, inconsistent, and biased.
+This is where reviews by experts come in.
+The table below summarizes the assessments of some of the best known camera review sites.
 The full reviews are available, respectively, at cameralabs.com, dpreview.com, ephotozine.com, imaging-resource.com, and photographyblog.com.

 |Sony A99 (⇒ rgt)||-||84/100 Gold||4.5/5||reviewed||4.5/5||2012||2,799||discont.||check|